johnrexmohan/FMR-signal-tools/README.md

 # FMR Signal Processing Tools
 Python scripts for Ferromagnetic Resonance (FMR) signal processing.
-Functions like background flattening, multi-peak splitting, data loading, signal fitting and result plotting are included in this tool.
+Functions such as background flattening, multi-peak splitting, data loading, signal fitting and result plotting are included in this tool.

 # Requirement
 Python 2